JanMiksovsky/blog/posts/2025/04-23 async-tree.md

 import { FileTree, Tree } from "@weborigami/async-tree";
 import site from "./site.js";

-// Build writes the site resources to the build folder const buildTree = new FileTree(new URL("../build", import.meta.url).pathname);
+// Build process writes the site resources to the build folder const buildTree = new FileTree(new URL("../build", import.meta.url).pathname);
 await Tree.clear(buildTree); // Erase any existing files await Tree.assign(buildTree, site); // Copy site to build folder
 ```

 The `async-tree` library provides a set of helpers in a static class called [`Tree`](http://localhost:5001/async-tree/Tree.html).
-These provide the full set of operations in the JavaScript `Map` class so that `AsyncTree` interface implementors don’t have to define those methods themselves, making it easier to create new `AsyncTree` implementations to read data directly out of new data sources.
+These provide a full set of operations like those in the JavaScript `Map` class so that `AsyncTree` interface implementors don’t have to define those methods themselves, making it easier to create new `AsyncTree` implementations to read data directly out of new data sources.

 ## Assessment

 We can compare this async-tree version of the blog with the earlier Astro and zero-dependency versions.
+All three versions create the same site.

 The async-tree version makes strategic use of libraries for markdown processing, RSS feed generation, and manipulating objects and files as trees.
 This removes over half the code from the zero-dependency version, so async-tree has only 9K handwritten source code, the smallest of the three: